Puberty (Munch): Subject and title

 Munch's painting Puberty depicts a young naked girl sitting on the edge of a bed.
 Her legs are pressed together.
 She holds her hands in front of her body; one lies between her knees, while the other rests on her right thigh.
 She stares straight ahead with eyes wide open.
-Her mouth is closed and her long hair hangs down over the shoulders.
+Her mouth is closed and her long hair hangs down over and behind the shoulders.
 The light enters from the left, and behind her a dark, ominous shadow is visible.

 The motif is often regarded as a symbol of anxiety and fear, a young girl's awakening sexuality and the changes a young person experiences physically and psychologically on the path towards adulthood.

 Munch gave a number of titles to various versions of the motif, originally The Young Model, later Puberty, and still later At Night.
 "The image can thus sustain various interpretations, from a view of a model by an artist to an evocation of nocturnal sensual pleasures and terrors."

 Reaction

-Puberty is considered a critical spark towards the progress of Edvard Munch's personal emotional journey in how he portrayed his feelings in his artwork.
+Puberty is considered a critical spark towards the progress of Munch's personal emotional journey in how he portrayed his feelings in his artwork.